Rouslan/NTracer/doc/ntracer.rst

     This class cannot be instantiated directly in Python code.

-    .. py:method:: intersects(origin,direction[,t_near,t_far]) -> tuple or None
+    .. py:method:: intersects(origin,direction[,t_near,t_far]) -> list

         Tests whether a given ray intersects.

-        If the ray intersects with an object under the node, a tuple is returned with the point of intersection and the normal vector of the surface at the intersection.
-Otherwise, the return value is ``None``.
+        The return value is a list containing one tuple for every intersection that occured.
+Multiple intersections can occur when the ray passes through primitives that have an opacity of less than one.
+Each tuple will contain the distance between ``origin`` and the intersection, the point of intersection, the normal of the surface intersected and the material of the intersected primitive.
+If an opaque primitive is intersected, it will always be the last element and have the greatest distance, but every other element will be in an arbitrary order.
+If no intersection occurs, the return value will be an empty list.

         :param vector origin: The origin of the ray.
         :param vector direction: The direction of the ray.